adot8/metro/README.md

 ## Metro

-Metro is a bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.
+Metro, named after the great Metro Boomin, is a bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.

 ## Installation
 `git clone https://github.com/adot8/metro.git && cd metro`